cloudforet-io/api-doc/content/en/monitoring/v1/Escalation_policy.md

 ### create

-desc: Creates a new EscalationPolicy.
+Creates a new EscalationPolicy.
 When creating an EscalationPolicy, if the project_id is assigned, the EscalationPolicy is applied to the Project with the same project_id.
 If an EscalationPolicy is set as a global policy, all Projects in the same domain can apply the policy.
-request_example: >-
-{
-"name": "es-test",
-"rules": [{"notification_level": "LV1", "escalate_minutes": 30},
-{"notification_level": "LV2", "escalate_minutes": 30}],
-"repeat_count": 2,
-"finish_condition": "ACKNOWLEDGED",
-"domain_id": "domain-58010aa2e451"
-}
-response_example: >-
-{
-"escalation_policy_id": "ep-526e536fdca9",
-"name": "es-test",
-"rules": [
-{
-"notification_level": "LV1",
-"escalate_minutes": 30
-},
-{
-"notification_level": "LV2",
-"escalate_minutes": 30
-}
-],
-"repeat_count": 2,
-"finish_condition": "ACKNOWLEDGED",
-"scope": "DOMAIN",
-"tags": {},
-"domain_id": "domain-58010aa2e451",
-"created_at": "2022-06-21T09:22:45.340Z"
-}